jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 Next, without all the hardware witchcraft, we can still count on schoolbook multiplication.
-With an even number of significant digits, one can equally split them and obtain the higher part with a bitwise AND.
+With an even number of significant digits, equally split them and obtain the higher part with a bitwise AND.

-Moreover, one can equally split a binary significant with default rounding.
-If the number of significant bits is odd, the split is complete with 3 instructions and the risk of overflow for huge inputs.
+Even if the number of significant bits is odd, we can split a binary significand with the default rounding.
 Take IEEE 754 double-precision as an example, which has 53 significant bits.
-Its magic multiplier is 2<sup>27</sup> + 1, where 27 = (53 + 1) /
+Its magic multiplier is 2<sup>27</sup> + 1, where 27 = (53 + 1) / 2.
-2.

 ```c
 double split(double x)